lucascaton/enumerate_it/README.md

 gem 'enumerate_it'
 ```

-You can use a Rails generator, which generates enumerations and their locale files:
+You can use a Rails generator to create both an enumeration and its locale file:

 ```bash
 rails generate enumerate_it:enum --help